pooh168/awsoft/README.md

-For AwLab Plus new audit trail
+Update for AwLab Plus new audit trail